EnJnDeSIgn/rand-and-rollers/README.md

     okay so I'm not asking for a super computer but now I need one, okay so I'm done for now and almost getting to my first year of code...
-I hope something is usfull to someone out there... https://www.youtube.com/watch?v=9yNPgx0swCM
+I hope something is usfull to someone out there...

+    I had one friend go too Ratchal's facilitation and two of my friend's died, whats the statistics on that?
+I call it facilitation of death!!!! https://www.youtube.com/watch?v=9yNPgx0swCM

 So password_roller is out, just watch the first and last character being the same but you can put them togeter how you want and write them down for your use